opetitprestataire/label-studio/docs/source/tags/chat.md

 To use an LLM, you need to do two things:

 1. Add a model provider API key to your organization.
-See [Model providers](/guide/model_providers).

 2. Once you have added an API key for a model provider, set the `llm` attribute on the `<Chat>` tag to the model you want to use.

     The `llm` attribute must use the format `<provider>/<model>`.
 For example, `llm="openai/gpt-5"`.

 !!! note
     Starter Cloud users have limited access to the LLM feature for chats.

-MORE?????????
+    In Starter Cloud, you cannot add model providers.
+However, you will have access to out-of-the-box OpenAI models with $5.00 in credits for testing.
+If you want to add your own models and use interactive chats more extensively, you can [upgrade to Enterprise](https://humansignal.com/pricing/).

 ### Editing messages